 We believe that the Scriptures have authority.
 While we appreciate, learn from, and respect what the church has confessed down through the ages (i.e. the Apostles Creed), we believe the scriptures are, by the power of the Holy Spirit, God’s unique and authoritative revelation of Jesus Christ and God’s Word.

 There is not one regimented worship style for the Presbyterian Church overall.
-Rather, the emphasis is placed on glorifying God, the preaching of God’s Word, responding with our lives, and worshiping in a way that is orderly.
+Rather, the emphasis is placed on glorifying God, the preaching of God’s Word, and responding with our lives.
 We enjoy singing psalms, hymns, and anthems of worship in many different styles.
-At Geneva we feature a service that is celebrate many expressions and styles of music.
-In the morning, the music is more classical, using traditional hymns from down through the ages.
-In the evening, our music is contemporary.
+At Geneva we feature a service that celebrates many expressions and styles of music.
 If you are from a different kind of church (Baptist, Catholic, non-denominational), you are likely to find aspects of our worship service that feel familiar.
 Many times, couples with different denominational backgrounds find that being a Presbyterian is a good compromise.

 We also affirm education and encourage people to study on their own, as one Presbyterian theologian put it, in faith seeking understanding.
 We believe that learning and examining faith against our lives enables us to put faith into practice.
 We believe this is the best route for spiritual growth and living in a way that glorifies God.
 That makes our church a good place for asking and living with questions and testing our faith to understand it.
 We are centered on Jesus and trust God through Jesus Christ.
 Beyond that, we don’t insist on uniformity of beliefs and interpretations.